 Get a metallic, glass, or plastic tube that can hold 14 grams or half an ounce of liquid.
 Make a hole on one end and five small ones on the other.
 The big hole is for the butane, while the small holes are for the THC oil to pour through.
 Insert the dried cannabis buds into the tube and place a coffee filter on one end, inside the lid.

 Take the tube and hold it up two inches above the dish where the oil should drain.
 Next, attach the butane nozzle to the tube’s top hole and release the gas.
-For the 7 grams of weed, 10 ounces or 300 millilitres gas should be enough.
+For the 7 grams of weed(try King Thunder Fuck but actually you can take you favorite strain), 10 ounces or 300 millilitres gas should be enough.

 Allow the butane and oil extractor to work for you.
 Soon, a greenish or pale-yellow liquid will start to pour from the smaller holes.
 The process only takes a few minutes.
 Blow into the tap hole or gently tap the tube to let the last drops of butane out.